Microsoft Excel training 302

 What you’ll be able to do after

-- Reference discipline.
-Absolute, mixed, named, and structured references.
-Why models break, how to spot the cell that did it, how to design models that don’t.
+1. Build a model that doesn’t crack when someone edits it.
+Absolute, mixed, named, and structured references, why models break, how to spot the cell that did it, and how to design models that hold up.

-- Projection tools.
-Goal Seek for single-input targets.
-Data Tables (one- and two-variable) for sensitivity analysis.
-When to use which.
+3. Work backwards from the number you need to hit.
+Goal Seek for single-input targets, Data Tables (one- and two-variable) for sensitivity analysis, and when to use which.

-- Solver for optimization.
-Defining objective cells, setting constraints, choosing the right solving method, reading Solver reports, refining the model.
+4. Let Excel find the best answer under real constraints.
+Solver: defining objective cells, setting constraints, choosing the right solving method, reading Solver reports, and refining the model.

 Real examples we’ll work through